mbanerjeepalmer/maurice-fm/src/routes/money-transfer-companies.md

 # International money transfer companies: a factory tour

 Immigrants send hundreds of billions of dollars around the world every year.
-I thought I should write up my own introductory tour to the companies that make this possible before an AI writer does.
+I thought I should write up my own introductory tour to the companies that make this possible before ChatGPT does.
 [1] [2]

+# What you'll get out of this
 I'm going to focus on:
+- transfers between individuals
 - legitimate remittance companies
 - their online operations
 - transaction flow
 - transfers to low and middle income countries

+We'll go through the different stages of the customer journey, starting with their need to send, through the transaction journey and then to payout.
+At each step I'll **explain what international money transfer companies are doing behind the scenes and what they're concerned about.**

 ## Overall customer journey
 Here's a typical customer journey:
-1. Sender lives outside their home [2] country.
-They need to send money home - typically for their family's education, food, medicine or special occasions.
+1. Sender lives outside their home country.
+They need to send money home - typically for their family's education, food, medicine, bills or special occasions.
 2. Sender decides to use the remittance company.
 Either someone tells them about it, they see some marketing or they're an existing user.
 The sender signs up for the service.
-3. Sender creates a transaction and pays in the money to the remittance company.
+3. Sender creates a transaction and pays in money, and the remittance company performs some checks.
 4. Remittance company pays out the money to the recipient.

 ## 1. Sender needs to send money home
- Millions of people live outside their home country.
-The World Bank estimates $643bn is sent annually from high income to low and middle income countries.
+ Millions of people live outside their home country. **The World Bank estimates $643bn is sent annually from high income to low and middle income countries.**

  Money flows from the high income country to a low income country.
 Far more is sent from the USA to India than from India to the USA.
-Often there's a cultural link between the countries, such as former empires.
+Often there's a cultural link between the countries, such as former colonies.

  The senders are likely to be working age.
-They might regularly send money for education, food and healthcare, as well as one-off gifts.
+They might regularly send money for education, food, healthcare and for bills, as well as one-off gifts.

-## 2. They choose between four options
+## 2. They choose how to send
-Senders have four options:
+Senders have three options:
 1. Legitimate remittance providers - e.g. Western Union, (Transfer)Wise,  WorldRemit, Revolut.
 2. Parallel/black market - individuals send money through informal networks.
 3. Crypto - a coin that has an offramp on the receive side.